LukeShortCloud/rootpages/markdown/openstack.md

   * Utilize /etc/hosts.
     * Ensure that all of your domain names (including the public domains) are listed in the /etc/hosts.
 This avoids a performance hit from DNS lookups.
 Alternatively, consider setting up a recursive DNS server on the controller nodes.
   * Use memcache.
     * This is generally configured by an option called "memcache_servers" in the configuration files for most services.
-Consider using "CouchBase" for its ease of clustering and redundancy support.
+Consider using "CouchBase" for it's ease of clustering and redundancy support.